schollz/find3/doc/tracking_other_phones.md

 For each scanner computer you will need to use the scanning software.
 Follow the instructions in the [Tracking your computer](/doc/tracking_your_computer.md) document to install the FIND3 command-line scanner.

-As before, determine your **family name** (here `zack-family`), your **device name** (here `zack-device1`) and your WiFi interface (here `wlan0`).
+As before, determine your **family name** (here `FAMILY`), your **device name** (here `DEVICE`) and your WiFi interface (here `wlan0`).
 Make sure that the WiFi interface that you specify supports promiscuous mode.

 ## Start scanning passively

 Choose a **device name**, like the name of your computer.
-We will use `zacks-device` for the rest of this document.
+We will use `DEVICE` for the rest of this document.
+The device name should be unique to each scanning computer.

 Choose a **family name** which is a unique namespace that you can use to store data for all your devices.
-We will use `test-family` for the rest of this document.
+Each scanning computer should have the *same* family name.
+We will use `FAMILY` for the rest of this document.

 You need to run the scanner commands using `sudo` to have priveleges to modify the WiFi card.
 However, if you are using Docker you don't need the `sudo` command.

 ```
-$ sudo ./find3-cli-scanner -i wlan0 -device zacks-device -family test-family \
+$ sudo ./find3-cli-scanner -i wlan0 -device DEVICE -family FAMILY \
     -server https://cloud.internalpositioning.com \
     -scantime 10 -forever -passive
 ```

 This command-line flag `-passive` tells the scanner to capture the packets with `tshark`.
-This command will start a scanner that submits to the main server (**https://cloud.internalpositioning.com**).
+This command will start a scanner that submits to the main server (https://cloud.internalpositioning.com).
 If you set the `-forever` flag it will also continue running forever.

 In this command  the WiFi chip set/unset the promiscuous mode after every scan so that it can connect to the internet to upload the packets.
 This process takes about 10 seconds, so it is useful to set it permanently if you don't need to connect to the internet with the scanning interface (i.e. you have two WiFi interfaces).